This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 One of the most important things to know before visiting San Juan de Gaztelugatxe is that you absolutely need to wear comfortable shoes.

-You’ll likely be hiking quite a distance, mostly downhill and uphill, and climbing a ton of stairs, so make sure to wear sneakers, or one of my other top picks for cute walking shoes for Europe.
+You’ll likely be hiking quite a distance, mostly downhill and uphill, and climbing a ton of stairs, so make sure to wear sneakers, or one of my other top picks for the best walking shoes for Europe.

 Bring a swimsuit and a towel